joshualay/Notethread/Notethread v1.6 Journal.md

 * \# button insertion will write over the next character with a space
 * Not being smart and using UIAutoResizingMask; may be better than UIScreen dimensions

+Documentation.

+Crafting the detail view for the tag list.

+**I want to consider adding a proper help section.
+I can just section off the settings page.
+Just change button or the like.**

 ## Worklog

 How to be smart about the # insertion?